francescoo22/masters-thesis/chapters/4-Annotation-System.typ

 #pagebreak(to:"odd")

 // TODO: the word "function" must refer to functions in the rules.
-The word "method" must refer to kotlin funcitons
+The word "method" must refer to funciton statements
-// TODO: quando cito un capitolo viene fuori Chapter e non Section
+// TODO: Fix Chapter vs Section while using @
-// TODO: appendice con il rule-set completo
-// TODO: annotazioni nei commenti del codice a volte maiuscole e a volte minuscole
-// TODO: tutti gli esempi in una figure con la caption
-// TODO: coerenza nei nomi delle regole (nel modo in cui abbrevio unique, shared e borrowed)
-// TODO: decidere cosa fare con gli esempi scritti anche con la notazione della grammatica (da rivedere tutti in ogni caso (nomi classi T vs C)).
-Anche capire se ha senso dare un nome al subset del linguaggio
+// TODO: consistency in rules names (in the way unique, shared, borrowed are abbreviated)
-// decidere se call, if ecc. in corsivo
+// TODO: decide whether to put call, if ecc. in italic
-// decidere se unique, shared, borrowed in corsivo
+// TODO: decide whether to put unique, shared, borrowed in italic
-// decidere se nomi delle regole in corsivo
+// TODO: decide whether to put nomi delle regole in italic

 = Annotation System